This post contains affiliate links. If you use these links to buy something, we may earn a commission.

 ADA Compliant Websites Reach More People

 ADA compliance naturally increases your website’s reach by making it possible for more users to easily navigate it.
-According to the CDC, roughly 11% of people in the United States deal with vision or hearing loss.
+According to the CDC, 6.2% of people in the United States deal with hearing loss, and another 5.5% are affected by vision impairment3.
 Ignoring such a large part of the population means missing out on a huge group of potential customers.

 Inclusive Sites Offer a Better User Experience

-Keeping compliance in mind allows any user, regardless of their disability, to navigate and engage with your website and brand.
-Minor changes like adding alt tags on images and closed captioning to videos ensures that more users can understand and enjoy all your site has to offer.
+Keeping compliance in mind allows any user, regardless of disabilities, to navigate and engage with your website and brand.
+Adding alt tags on images and closed captioning to videos or making your site easily navigable with a keyboard or assistive device ensures that more users can understand and enjoy all your site has to offer.
 Remember, no matter how great the content is, it’s next to useless if a visitor can’t access it.

 Compliance and Search Engine Optimization Overlap

-Fortunately, many key compliance issues, such as alt tags, organized content, and properly filled out headings, tags, and descriptions, also fall in line with SEO best practices.
+Fortunately, many key compliance concerns, such as alt tags, content organization, and properly filled out meta data, also fall in line with SEO best practices.
 These optimizations not only improve accessibility, but also provide search engines with more information about what’s on your website.
 Additionally, improved website accessibility often leads to better user engagement and reduced bounce rates, both of which boost a website’s search engine rankings.

 ADA Compliance Enhances Your Brand Reputation

 From a brand perspective, having a fully compliant website is a great look.
 When website visitors, disabled or not, see the effort you put into an accessible user experience, it sends a message that your business cares.
-This can help enhance your reputation, and may make customers more likely to support your business knowing that you prioritize accessibility and inclusivity.
-According to Click-Away Pound, 82% of surveyed consumers said they would often return and spend more with a company that provides an accessible online experience.
+This can help enhance your reputation, and may make customers more likely to support your business knowing that you prioritize accessibility and inclusivity, especially if their specific needs are being respected.
+For example, a 2019 survey by Click-Away Pound found that 86% of consumers with access would be willing spend more money with a company that provides an accessible online experience4.

 Time to Get Compliant